 Spotify closes its office in Russia in response to attack on Ukraine

+Adds detail about markets where Spotify removed RT and Sputnik in paragraph 6

-March 2 (Reuters) - Spotify said Wednesday it has closed its office in Russia indefinitely in response to the country's "unprovoked attack on Ukraine."
+March 2 (Reuters) - Spotify SPOT.N said on Wednesday it has closed its office in Russia indefinitely in response to what the audio streaming platform described as Moscow's "unprovoked attack on Ukraine."

+Since July 2021, Russian legislation signed by President Vladimir Putin has obliged foreign social media companies with more than 500,000 daily users to open local offices or be subject to restrictions as severe as outright bans.

+Ahead of the March deadline, only a few companies, including Spotify, had complied.
+Since Russia's invasion of Ukraine last week, which Moscow calls a “special operation,” Western governments have urged companies to push back on Putin in any way possible.

-“We are deeply shocked and saddened by the unprovoked attack on Ukraine," the company said in a statement.
-"Our first priority over the past week has been the safety of our employees and to ensure that Spotify continues to serve as an important source of global and regional news at a time when access to information is more important than ever."
+"Our first priority over the past week has been the safety of our employees and to ensure that Spotify continues to serve as an important source of global and regional news at a time when access to information is more important than ever," Spotify said in a statement.

 ((Dawn.Chmielewski@thomsonreuters.com;))